 The ruined Jiankou Great Wall is very challenging even for real hikers.
 Broken and dilapidated, the incomplete wall zigzags towards the pinnacles; it's a 4-5 hour long route; visitors must be cautious when hiking here since the path is full of small crushed stones which make the climbing even more difficult.
-There are no facilities helping you climb up at this un-restored wall, so teamwork is essential.
+There are no facilities helping you climb up this un-restored wall, so teamwork is essential.

-Ten kilometers to the west from Mutianyu Great Wall is the un-restored Jiankou Great Wall.
-It's about 90 km away from Beijing, in Huairou district.
+Ten kilometers to the west of Mutianyu Great Wall is the un-restored Jiankou Great Wall.
+It's about 90 km away from Beijing, in the Huairou district.
 The Great Wall at Jiankou was built in the Ming Dynasty in 1368.
 Since then, its appearance has not been changed artificially.
-Due to the original appearance of Jiankou is so unique and real, it's favored by adventurers and photographers alike.
-Jiankou, or Arrow Nock in English, is to describe the strangely shaped mountains and its ridges which look like an arrow nock.
+Due to the original appearance of Jiankou being so unique and real, it's favored by adventurers and photographers alike.
+Jiankou, or Arrow Nock in English, is to describe the strangely shaped mountains and their ridges which look like an arrow nock.